networktocode/diffsync/examples/05-nautobot-peeringdb/README.md

 store_one = RedisStore(host="redis")
 store_two = RedisStore(host="redis")

+# Initialize PeeringDB adapter, using CATNIX id for demonstration
 peeringdb = PeeringDB(
     ix_id=62,
     internal_storage_engine=store_one
 )

+# Initialize Nautobot adapter, pointing to the demo instance (it's also the default settings)
 nautobot = NautobotRemote(
     url="https://demo.nautobot.com",
     token="a" * 40,
     internal_storage_engine=store_two
 )

+# Load PeeringDB info into the adapter
 peeringdb.load()

+# We can check the data that has been imported, some as `site` and some as `region` (with the parent relationships)
 peeringdb.dict()

+# Load Nautobot info into the adapter
 nautobot.load()

+# Let's diffsync do it's magic
 diff = nautobot.diff_from(peeringdb, flags=DiffSyncFlags.SKIP_UNMATCHED_DST)

+# Quick summary of the expected changes (remember that delete ones are dry-run)
 diff.summary()

+# Execute the synchronization
 nautobot.sync_from(peeringdb, flags=DiffSyncFlags.SKIP_UNMATCHED_DST)
 ```